 Duh!
 Of course.
 They're a root vegetable, just like carrots or parsnips, right?
 And they're a cruciferous veggie too - just like broccoli or cauliflower.
 So they're SO much more than a pretty salad garnish.
 They're an earthy, sweet and peppery, cancer-fighting vegetable that really should be on the table significantly more then they are.

-- 2 bunches very fresh radishes, washed, stemmed and sliced in half
+- 2 bunches fresh radishes washed, stemmed and cut in half (about 2 cups)

 - kosher salt and pepper

-- ⅛ teaspoon garlic powder (or to taste)
+- ¼ teaspoon garlic powder or to taste

 - Preheat the oven to 450 degrees.

 - In a large mixing bowl, toss the radish halves with 1 tablespoon olive oil, and season with salt and pepper.

 - Place the seasoned radishes on a baking pan, or in a cast iron skillet.

 - Roast the radishes for about 20 minutes, tossing occasionally, until they are tender and caramelized.